Days & Years

 Just as there is exactly 1 more sidereal day than solar days per year, there is exactly 1 fewer sidereal year than solar years per axial precession cycle.

-The coin rotation paradox is not just a counting trick β it can be verified quantitatively at both the day level and the year level.
-Because the precessing equinox completes one full loop over the mean axial precession cycle (~25,794 years), the accumulated slip between precessing and fixed references must equal exactly one full rotation (at day level) or one full orbit (at year level):
+The coin rotation paradox is not just a counting trick β it verifies quantitatively at both levels.
+Because the precessing equinox completes one full loop over the mean axial precession cycle, the accumulated slip between precessing and fixed references must equal exactly one full rotation (day level) or one full orbit (year level):

 = ~86,164.09 seconds = 1 sidereal day β 1 sidereal day less per axial precession cycle